David B – A “Top Gun” AA sponsor

 After asking me if I was willing to go to any lengths to get sober, David gave me a sticker to put on my shaving mirror.
 I had to look at it every morning when I was shaving.

 I was stunned!
 I had spent thousands of pounds in therapy, blaming my childhood.
 Now David was telling me that it was me that was the problem.

 “Where other people were concerned, we had to drop the word blame from our speech and thought.”

 (12 &12 p.
 47)

 I can honestly say that when David gave me that sticker to put on my shaving mirror, I was ready to hear it.
 I saw it for the truth that it was.
 It was such a ‘light bulb’ moment that I acknowledged it as another spiritual awakening.
 On that day, my recovery from alcoholism took off.
 As an agnostic in AA, the truth itself became a power greater than me.
 Admitting that it was me and no one else that was the problem was a game changer.

-What I found truly amazing was that these suggested actions helped me more in several weeks than ten years of therapy!
+What I found amazing was that David’s six things helped me more in several weeks than ten years of therapy!
 How could this be?
 Why hadn’t therapy worked?
-An old timer told me I was trying to fix a spiritual problem with a psychological solution.
-Yet, I still had little or no idea what ‘spiritual’ even meant.
-I guess the meaning of this word is open to personal interpretation.
+An old timer offered me an answer.
+I was trying to fix a spiritual problem with a psychological solution.
+Yet, I still had little or no idea what the word ‘spiritual’ even meant.
+I now know that its meaning is open to personal interpretation.

 It turned out that surrendering to David’s guidance was the beginning of a life-giving journey.
-It has guided me towards a beautiful life of love and service in AA.
-As an agnostic alcoholic, I am happy to call this enormous change of “feeling and outlook” (8th of the 12 promises) a spiritual awakening.
-The two core principles of love and service in AA have changed my life and given me a life worth living!
+As an agnostic alcoholic, I am happy to call this transformation a non-God-centered spiritual awakening.
+It amounts to a complete change of “feeling and outlook.”
+(8th of the 12 promises).
+When I practice the two core principles of love and service to others, I receive a life beyond my wildest dreams.